 Through the school, since 2006, I have hosted the Edinburgh Festival Fringe event “Wine School at the Fringe”, a celebration of wines and spirits.

 I thoroughly enjoy my role as an ambassador for wine and the wine industry seeking to communicate knowledgeably and enthusiastically with a wide range of audiences.
-I am a Certified Educator for the WSET, a member of the Association of Wine Educators and I’m a student of the Institute of Masters of Wine (passing the theory examination in June 2014).
+I am a Certified Educator for the WSET, a member of the Association of Wine Educators and I’m a student of the Institute of Masters of Wine (currently working on Stage 3 of the programme, the Research Paper).
 I am an examiner for the WSET, judge in wine competitions, write about wine and work with a number of clients to organise events, provide marketing support, develop wine lists and offer wine buying advice.